Alfresco/alfresco-content-app/docs/extending.md

 ## Components

+You can register any Angular component to participate in extensibility.

+The components are used to create custom:

+* routes and pages
+* toolbar buttons
+* menu items

 | Key | Type | Description |
 | --- | --- | --- |
 | app.layout.main | LayoutComponent | Main application layout with the menu bar, navigation sidebar and main content area to project your components. |